greenm01/vb4x/docs/vb4x_specs.md

 If a hostile fleet has orders to bombard, invade, or blitz a colony, a Starbase is the first line of defense after the Task Force.

-Combat will proceed in a smiliar fashion to Section 5.4, with the following restrictions:
+Combat will proceed in a similar fashion to Section 5.4, with the following restrictions:

 1. If a player rolls a critical hit against a starbase on the first try, re-roll a second time.
 2. Starbases receive an extra +2 die roll modifier.